sacmt-hciie/uutaim-master/README.md

 Lets talk about how we fund the infrastructure, monitize certain aspects, and how create the infrastructre to have such the High Level multi-everything-everybody-community model that will be created through our collective efforts.
 It will be amazing.

 This will be the largest, most diverse, most wide-ranging open-source project ever attempted.
 It will touch almost every package in the repository(s).
-I may even change the world.
+It may even change the world.

 Canonical could do it, Microsoft could do it.
 I cannot "do" this project, but I can teach everybody across the infinate stack that is Desktop Computing how do use the resources of the community to work together collbaortiavely to develop this.